Difference Between Miscible and Immiscible

 Liquids that do not mix and form different layers separated by a funnel are called immiscible liquids.

-👩🔬 If you want to know other articles similar to Difference Between Miscible and Immiscible you can visit the CHEMISTRY
+👩🔬 If you want to know other articles similar to Difference Between Miscible and Immiscible you can visit the Chemistry

 You May Be Interested in: